-- Providing advice, support, and information to staff as needed. - Overseeing safeguarding training for staff and sharing relevant information. - Ensuring appropriate safer recruitment procedures are followed. - Collaborating with local authorities (LA) and other agencies, including participation in Early Help Assessments and plans. - Maintaining confidential records of Child Protection cases within specified transfer periods. - Coordinating safeguarding actions for individual children, especially those with social workers or who are looked after by the authority. - Preparing reports for case conferences, core groups, and other multi-agency meetings. - Arranging induction training for new staff members while providing regular updates as necessary. - Liaising with the Headteacher regarding safeguarding matters. - Maintain an up-to-date Risk Register that identifies and mitigates safeguarding risks. - Following the Trust's Standard Operating Procedures.
+- Providing advice, support, and information to staff as needed. - Overseeing safeguarding training for staff and sharing relevant information. - Ensuring appropriate safer recruitment procedures are followed.

+- Collaborating with local authorities (LA) and other agencies, including participation in Early Help Assessments and plans.

+- Maintaining confidential records of Child Protection cases within specified transfer periods.

+- Coordinating safeguarding actions for individual children, especially those with social workers or who are looked after by the authority.

+- Preparing reports for case conferences, core groups, and other multi-agency meetings.

+- Arranging induction training for new staff members while providing regular updates as necessary. - Liaising with the Headteacher regarding safeguarding matters. - Maintain an up to date Risk Register that identifies and mitigates safeguarding risks.

+- Following the Trust's Standard Operating Procedures.
 A copy of which can be found at the end of this section.

+- Keep detailed, accurate, secure written records of safeguarding concerns, decisions made, and whether or not referrals have been made, and understand the purpose of this record-keeping.